zkPassOfficial/Meet-the-team/README.md

 Google Scholar:
 https://scholar.google.com.au/citations?user=x9IUq78AAAAJ&hl=en](https://scholar.google.com.au/citations?user=x9IUq78AAAAJ&hl=en

-## Core Contributors
-Rone, received his Ph.D from Nanyang Technological University.
-His industrial experience includes distributed computing, cloud-native systems and AI infrastructures.
-He is an open source enthusiast and contributed one of his co-founded projects to the CNCF community.
-He is also a crypto enthusiast and has deep knowledge of cryptography, zk techniques, etc.

-Ning Ren, Previously a Software Engineer at Pony.ai, Fremont, California, United States.
-He worked at Google as a Software Engineer for 6 years.
-He has deep research on machine learning, Natural Language Processing, Language Understanding, Artificial Intelligence, Cryptographic Algorithms, etc.

 **Want to be a contributor to the development of zkPass protocol?
 Please join [zkPass Discord](https://discord.gg/zkpass) and DM the team.**